-Blowing up everywhere on Instagram and Pinterest, the grey ombre captures everyone’s heart because, one – it matches literally every complexion there is, and two – no matter what type and texture of hair you’ve got, grey ombre always look high class and sexy.
+Blowing up everywhere on Instagram and Pinterest, the grey ombre captures everyone’s heart because it matches every complexion there is, and two – no matter what type and texture of hair you’ve got, grey ombre always looks high class and sexy.

-As spotted on Ellie Goulding, Lady Gaga, Pink, and Kylie Jenner, grey ombre hair can be worn and styled in so many exciting ways!
-Balayage ombre, reverse ombre, grey plus pastel ombre, and a lot more – you’ll definitely have fun using the hashtag GrannyHair on your social media.
+As spotted on Ellie Goulding, Lady Gaga, Pink, and Kylie Jenner, grey ombre hair can be worn and styled in many exciting ways!
+Balayage ombre, reverse ombre, grey plus pastel ombre, and more – you’ll have fun using the hashtag GrannyHair on social media.

 Although, you need to keep in mind that going grey is a major commitment.
-To achieve the perfect shade of grey means your tresses need to be bleached, and lightened hair requires plenty of moisture and proper at-home care.
+Achieving the perfect shade of grey means your tresses must be bleached, and lightened hair requires plenty of moisture and proper at-home care.

-It sounds a lot of work but letting your strands go grey on purpose could be the most fun and fabulous thing you’ll ever do.
+It sounds like a lot of work, but letting your strands go grey on purpose could be the most fun and fabulous thing you’ll ever do.
 Join the grey hair movement with one of these popular grey ombre hair photos I’ve gathered for you!
 See them now!

 #1: Blue and Grey Ombre Hair Color

 This blend of grey and blue magically produces an ethereal shade of periwinkle.
-A luminescent color, this one’s guaranteed to make you shine.
-A mixture of blue shades make grey ombre hair appear mystical.
+A luminescent color, this light grey ombre hair is guaranteed to make you shine.
+A mixture of blue shades makes grey ombre hair appear mystical.

 Stylist Summer knows her way around an ombre!
-This black to grey ombre hair color combination is just divine!
+This black-to-grey balayage ombre hair color combination is just divine!

 Let those cookies and cream drip ever so smoothly.
-You can’t get any sleeker than this!
+You can’t get any sleeker than this black and grey hair!

-There’s so much you can do with this light to dark grey ombre color that you’ll be surprised by the tones and shades that you can play with.
+There’s so much you can do with this light-to-dark grey ombre hair color that you’ll be surprised by the tones and shades you can play with.

 Give your monochromatic hair a sip of Sienna.
-Absolutely highlights that pastel color marvelously.
+It highlights that pastel color marvelously.

-Sultry and surreal, gray is that color which is not as loud but will definitely earn you several head-turns.
+Sultry and surreal, ash-gray ombre hair is that color that is not as loud but will earn you several head-turns.

 Blunt balayage equals ombre!
-Your beauty enhanced with an atypical smoky feature.
-Grey ombre hair really becomes more flattering with the smoky touch to the color.
+Your beauty is enhanced with an atypical smoky feature.
+Brown to grey ombre hair becomes more flattering with the smoky touch to the color.

 A platinum bombshell we never knew we needed!
-Layers and layers of curls seal the deal on this new icy look.
+Layers and layers of curls seal the deal on this new icy ombre grey hair.

 A candy floss kind of pink with a grey tone?
 Yes!
 This unlikely pair for grey ombre hair will make you grow your hair that long to be rocking this twice as much.

 Ooooh, this grey ombre hue has you getting some ideas.
-Just get ready for some killer bleaching sessions and you can achieve this smoldering hair color.
+Get ready for some killer bleaching sessions to achieve this smoldering hair color.